Geneva (play): Plot

 At the offices of the "Committee of Intellectual Cooperation" in Geneva, the only person present is a hopelessly overwhelmed secretary called Miss Begonia Brown.
 Various people turn up demanding redress of grievances: a Jew who complains of oppression in Germany; a colonial politician who had been denied the right to take his seat and a South American woman who objects to the politics of assassinations and vendettas.
 A British vicar and a Russian Bolshevik also complain about the respective influence of their competing ideologies.
 The vicar promptly dies of shock after realising he has been friendly with a Communist.
 The Jew says that the major culprits are the fascist dictators Battler, Bombardone and Flanco.
 He suggests that they should contact the International Court in The Hague, which the secretary does.
 A Dutch judge accepts the case, summoning Battler, Bombardone and Flanco to the court.

 To everyone's amazement the dictators all obey the summons.
 They are put on trial, which is broadcast internationally on television.
 Battler, Bombardone, and Flanco all defend themselves with grandiose speeches.
 The judge comments, "It turns out that we do not and cannot love one another—that the problem before us is how to establish peace among people who heartily dislike one another, and have very good reasons for doing so: in short, that the human race does not at present consist exclusively or even largely of likeable persons".
 Sir Orpheus Midlander, the British Foreign Secretary, threatens Battler that if Germany invades another country, Britain will take military action.

 As the situation seems to be escalating, news arrives that the earth has jumped out of its orbit and all humanity is threatened with freezing to death.
-Political differences no longer seem significant.
-But now all the leaders have a different plan to deal with the problem—or to ignore it.
+Political differences no longer seem significant but now all the leaders have a different plan to deal with the problem—or to ignore it.
 It is soon discovered that the report was false.
 Will this moment of shared, albeit illusory, danger help to bring the nations together?
-It's doubtful.
-But the play ends on a note of hope: "They came, these fellows.
+It is doubtful but the play ends on a note of hope: "They came, these fellows.
 They blustered: they defied us.
 But they came.
 They came."